arkatebi/OpenWorld-problem/README.md

 #### Statistics of Experimentally Annotated Genes

 This program will create a file with the number of genes whose annotations are experimentally validated for a set of organism over a series of time points.
 The simplest way to run the program:

-python Count_genes --input1 file_listing_species_taxon_ids --input2 file_listing_sprot_filenames.txt
+python Count_genes --input1 filename_listing_species_taxon_ids --input2 filename_listing_sprot_filenames

 input1 is a TWO column text file containing the list of species: the first column has the taxon id and the second column has the organism name. input2 is a list of UniprotKB/SwissProt filenames over a series of time points.

 ```
-python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=sprot_genes.txt
+python Count_genes -I1=sp_list.txt -I2=sprot_files.txt
 ```

-It will create an output file: sprot_genes.stat.1
+It creates an output file: sprot_genes.stat.1
-This output file has one row for each SwissProt file listed in sprot_files.txt.
+The output file has one row for each SwissProt file listed in sprot_files.txt.
 Each row has THREE columns for each organism, according to the organisms listed in sp_list.txt file.

 ### Source Code